Nani3310/Spark_TTS/README.md

-# ⚡ Spark-TTS: Real-Time AI Voice Engine
+# ⚡ Spark-TTS: Real-Time Voice Engine

 Spark-TTS is a fast, modular Text-to-Speech engine built to generate natural, consistent, and secure speech from text.
 Designed with real-time streaming, speaker consistency, and audio watermarking, it bridges the gap between research-level TTS and practical deployment.